manwar/theweeklychallenge/content/blog/dbix-class-async-update.md

 In this post, I will try to take you through the changes.

-For the demo purpose, I have created the following schema exactly how you would for `DBIx::Class`:
+For the demo purpose, I have created the following schema exactly how you would create for `DBIx::Class`:

     lib/
     └── MyApp